jksarathy/jksarathy.github.io/respect-lab.md

 We are looking for students who have:

-1) background in *two or more* of the following areas: HCI, theory, data science, statistics, security & privacy, science & technology studies, law, sociology \
+1) background in one or more of the following areas: HCI, theory, data science, statistics, security & privacy, science & technology studies, law, sociology \
 2) willingness to work across multiple disciplines and take iniative in learning new skills \
 3) excellent communication and project management skills \
 4) strong interest in privacy & critical data studies